 All companies entering the Luxembourg market need to secure work visas for every foreign employee.
 If you don’t already have a business set up in the country, you’ll also need to form a legal entity, hire employees, set up payroll, and complete other tasks before you can obtain Luxembourg work visas.
 This process can be time-consuming and expensive, especially for companies that aren’t familiar with Luxembourg’s laws and regulations.

-What Types of Luxembourg Work Visas Are Available?
+Types of Work Visas in Luxembourg

 European Union (EU) citizens, as well as residents of Norway, Iceland, Liechtenstein, and Switzerland, do not need work permits to live or work in Luxembourg.
 However, third-country nationals from outside the EU will need a work and residence permit to legally work for your company in Luxembourg.